canonical-web-and-design/tutorials.ubuntu.com/tutorials/kubernetes/install-kubernetes-with-conjure-up.md

 You will be asked if you want to download and install [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) and [kubefed](https://kubernetes.io/docs/admin/kubefed/) on your local machine.
 These are command line utilities for interacting with your new Kubernetes cluster.

-If you wish to do this then check the box and enter your sudo password when prompted.
+Check the box to install the applications and enter your sudo password when prompted.

 ![image](https://assets.ubuntu.com/v1/430ae051-sudo-install.png)